axelarnetwork/axelar-contract-deployments/releases/cosmwasm/2025-11-Axelar-Amplifier-Role-Transfers-Release-v1.0.0.md

 ### Step 2: Transfer Governance Roles to Axelar Governance Module

-All `governanceAddress`/`governanceAccount` roles should be transferred to the Axelar Governance Module through governance proposals.
+All `governanceAddress`/`governanceAccount` roles should be transferred to the Axelar Governance Module through governance proposals, UNLESS they are already set to the Governance Module.
 This applies to:

 - ServiceRegistry (governanceAccount)
 - Router (governanceAddress)